jdcloudcom/en/documentation/Networking/Distributed-Network-Load-Balancer/Getting-Started/Start-Overview.md

  2. [Create Availability Group](../Getting-Started/Create-AvailabilityGroup.md)

     Create an Availability Group.
-Availability Group is a highly available deployment solution for its business provided by JD Cloud, it is the a logical collection of computing resources, and can be associated with Distributed Network Load Balancer as the backend server group to provide services.
+Availability Group is a highly available deployment solution for its business provided by JD Cloud & AI, it is the a logical collection of computing resources, and can be associated with Distributed Network Load Balancer as the backend server group to provide services.

  3. [Create Listener and Backend Service](../Getting-Started/Manage-Instance.md)